Getting started

 1. Install and run your first scan

 After installing Origova from the Shopify App Store, open the app from your Shopify admin.
-On the Scan & fix tab, click Run scan now.
+On the Scan & fix tab, click Run scan.

 2. Understand what got flagged